 Call Los Angeles medical malpractice attorney Joshua W. Glotzer today to learn about how he can get you the money you need after an injury.
 For the past two decades, Mr. Glotzer has helped Los Angeles medical malpractice injury victims just like you recover millions in much-needed compensation.
 He knows how important a successful claim is to you and your family and will fight to make sure that you are fairly compensated.
-You have a limited amount of time to act after your medical malpractice injury, so do not hesitate to call Joshua W. Glotzer, APC today.
+You have a limited amount of time to act after your medical malpractice injury, so do not hesitate to call Glotzer & Leib, LLP today.

 Medical Malpractice Claims

 Medical professionals in Los Angeles are held to a high standard of care when they diagnose and treat patients.
 When these medical professionals fail to live up to this special standard of care they can be held financially for any injuries that happen.
 When you pursue compensation with a medical malpractice claim you will be required to prove:

 - The medical professional had a duty to exercise a certain level of skill, prudence, and diligence in diagnosing and/or treating you;

 - You suffered an injury; and

 - There is a causal relationship between the medical professional’s negligence and your injury.

 What is a Medical Professional’s Standard of Care?